What Stamp Duty Do I Need To Pay and Can My Mortgage Be Used To Cover it?

-When you’re buying a home, getting caught out by a higher Stamp Duty tax bill than you’re expecting is the last thing you need.
+When buying a home, getting caught out by a higher Stamp Duty tax bill than you expect is the last thing you need.

 If you can’t afford it, it could mean reducing the deposit you can put down or needing a larger loan, which can reset your lender’s mortgage calculators and leave you with a more expensive product.

 After the chancellor's latest Autumn Budget in November, there were no increases made to the UK's stamp duty thresholds, and this is locked in until 2025, meaning no extra relief for home buyers.
 So, it's as important as ever to know your options when it comes to paying it.

 This guide covers everything you need to know about Stamp Duty Tax when making your calculations.

 We also provide some tips on how to potentially reduce your Stamp Duty tax bill and how you can best use your mortgage to pay for it.

 - What are the Current Stamp Duty Tax Rates?